 I had been in love many times throughout my life, especially when I was in my teens and twenties.
 Or so I thought… emphatically!
 Looking back I now know that it was more hormones, ego, and social recognition that made me feel that I was madly in love.
 It felt magical, and as it turned out it was just a fairytale in most cases.
 The memories are wonderful and valid, but they don’t compare to the deep and powerful feelings of being truly in love.

 Infatuation can happen in a very short time with very limited information about the other person.
-It is also concentrated toward self-gratification in the areas of sexual relief, ego boosting, and social admiration.
+It is also concentrated on self-gratification in the areas of sexual relief, ego-boosting, and social admiration.

 When you truly fall in love with someone there is a major shift from self-centeredness to being more concerned about the happiness and welfare of the other person.
 The other key difference is in how well you’ve gotten to know them.
 Knowing how important getting to know them is, I find it impossible to believe in love at first sight, or first meeting, or first date, or first week, or even first month.